Accessibility statement

 • Have contributed in an original way to an established area of research or development, demonstrating a practical understanding of how established techniques of research and inquiry are used to create and interpret knowledge.
 Examined in the individual project report.

-• Recognise alternatives, selecting and justifying the approach taken at each point in the report, identifying parts of the project area that are feasible within the time (etc.) constraints of the project.
+• Evaluate alternatives, selecting and justifying the approach taken at each point in the report, identifying parts of the project area that are feasible within the time (etc.) constraints of the project.
 Examined in the group documentation and individual report.

 • Appreciate the latent issues of the subject area (for example, they might have to alter experimental work to take into account new findings).
 Examined in the group documentation and individual report.